 On top of that, there are also security risks.
 That’s because the vendor itself can be hacked, and when that happens, you have no idea who gets a hold of the data collected from your home network and what they’re going to do with it.

 That has happened and will happen again.

 Above is a screenshot of a message Ubiquiti sent to its user in early 2021.
-Basically, it had used one of its AmpliFi routers, such as the AmpliFi HD or the Alien, your account was at risk at one point.
-(And nobody can tell you for sure it’s always safe going forward.)
+Basically, if you had used one of its AmpliFi routers, such as the AmpliFi HD or the Alien, your account was at risk at one point.
+(And nobody can tell you for sure it’d always be safe in the future.)

 The final thoughts

 I’m a fan of owning a product outright.
 You pay for a router, and you should have the option to use it however you want.
 It’s yours, after all.
 App-based devices, to some extent, make the vendor the real owner of your device or even your network.

 Also, networking is a complicated category.
 The deeper access and more control you have over your router, the better chance you’d get the most out of it.
 The Web UI generally gives you that.
 On the other hand, mobile apps tend to dumb things down.
 Consequently, using the app can turn you clueless about certain important aspects.

 Finally, note that even when you opt for the web interface, there are routers (from Netgear, or TP-Link, Linksys, and more) that still ask you to sign up for a log-in account and link your home network to it.
 In this case, you’re not better off, privacy-wise, compared to using an app.

 The point is this: Avoid using a login account when you can.
 Sometimes that’s as simple as paying a bit of attention during the initial setup process.